CM4all/qrelay/doc/index.rst

 * :samp:`sender`: The sender envelope address.

+* :samp:`recipients`: A list of recipient envelope addresses.

 The following actions are possible:

 * :samp:`connect("ADDRESS")`: Connect to this address and relay the